plthon/license-plate-recognition-using-darkflow/README.md

 - Learning rate: <strong>0.00001</strong>
 - Epoch number: <strong>100</strong>

+### Character Recognition

+The license-plate numbers recognition is done using the [pytesseract](https://pypi.org/project/pytesseract/) library from PyPI.

 ### Model Testing and Results

 I fed the model with 10 test images and the bounding boxes detected are compared with the ground truths to compute the mean average precision (mAP) score.